sn-lab/MouseGoggles/README.md

 13. Place a raspberry pi 4 inside the CaseBack, facing up and aligned to the mounting holes, with the USB ports pointing toward the open end.
 14. Place the assembled CaseFront on top of the CaseBack, making sure the Raspberry Pi pins are aligned with the 2x20 sockets, and push down until the case is closed and the PCB is connected.
 15. Add four 1" 4-40 screws into the screw holes of the CaseFront to hold the case and components securely in place.
+16. To further reduce light pollution from the headset, paint the outside of the eyepieces with matte black acrylic paint.

 The headset is assembled!
 Now you can simply connect the Raspberry Pi to a monitor (using the hdmi 0 port), a USB keyboard and mouse, and a 5 v power supply, and proceed to the software installation steps.